eljeko/confluent-ai-demo/README.md

 ## Stop Demo and Delete

-First exit all open session in iterm.
+First exit all open sessions in iterm.
 Just run the next script.
 This will drop topics, stop local CP and destroy local CP:

 ```bash